 The plant list is a list of target plants.

-when doing data entry, either from the phone app or from
+when doing data entry, either with the phone app or with

 |project ID * |

-The observation table will be used to store both
+The observation table is used to store both

 such as taxon.
-When entering an assessment linked
+When entering a new assessment linked

-longitude fields are copied into the new assessment from the root observation.
+longitude fields are copied into the new assessment from the root record.

 As data builds up over time, a root observation can

-end up with many assessment records linked to it
+end up with many assessment and treatment records linked to it

 (see this Diagram below).